seanebones-lang/mars/WEEK_3_COMPLETE_NOV_11_2025.md

 ---

-## 🎉 SPECIAL RECOGNITION
+##  SPECIAL RECOGNITION

 **This week's MVP**: The entire team for flawless execution on infrastructure, marketing, and customer success.
-Every task completed with exceptional quality.
+Ehighly task completed with exceptional quality.

 **Innovation Award**: Automated backup system with multi-tier redundancy and <1hr RTO/RPO.